Bascode-040612V1/YouTube-Banner-Profile-Viewer-In-Full-Layuot/README.md

    - Tablet View: Shows only the tablet-safe area with masking
    - Mobile View: Shows only the mobile-safe area with masking
    - Full with Lines: Shows the full banner with overlay indicators for all device views
+4. **Download Banner**: Click "Download Banner" to save the channel banner image
+5. **Switch Tools**: Use the "Switch to Thumbnail Viewer" button to access the thumbnail viewer, or "Switch to Banner Editor" to access the main editor
-4. **Responsive Controls**: The interface adapts to different screen sizes
+6. **Responsive Controls**: The interface adapts to different screen sizes

 ## Layout Descriptions